Michael Durchslag – Director

 Amy Parkhurst is our Administrative Assistant since December of 2008.
 She previously worked as the Administrative Assistant at Multicultural Indigenous Academy (MIA), another site of Minnesota Transition Charter Schools, for over a year.
 Amy is a mother of four.
 She has been an active member of Danza Mexica Cuauhtémoc for the past eight years, and is the speaker and organizer for the Woman’s Circle within the group, which includes organizing meetings, cultural history classes, and promotes healthy lifestyles for mothers and their families.
 She has coordinated student participation in the annual Chalchiutlique Environmental Justice Summit.
 She also instructs Native American beading with youth in our community.

-Betsy Baker – Math
+Ben Justin – Math

 Cheryl Carbone – Special Education

 Cheryl Carbone is the Special Education Case Manager and Resource Teacher at PEASE Academy starting August 2010.
 She is currently working on her Master’s degree in Special Education with LD and EBD licensure finishing this spring 2011.
 She comes from the DCALS (Alternative high school) program in ISD 917 where she taught math.
 She is the mother of 4 children and 1 granddaughter.
 In her free time, she enjoys sewing, cooking and biking.

 Jim McKernon – Social Studies